Overview

 NOTE: Students are required to find their own placements if they

 have not completed their fieldwork hours.
-We do not assist with
+We offer placement

 Licensure/Credentialing